-State law requires that all students must have an emergency medical card/information completed, signed by a parent or guardian, and filed in the School office.
+State law requires that all students must have an emergency medical card completed.
+Emergency information is completed in Powerschool by the parent/guardian.
 A student may be excluded from school until this requirement has been fulfilled.

-Students with specific health care needs should deliver written notice about such needs along with proper documentation by a physician, to the School Office.
+Students with specific health care needs should deliver written notice about such needs along with proper documentation by a physician, to the school office.